cgeyskens/phd/image-analysis/synapse-counting/README.md

 8. number of trials for finding the optimal parameters for local peak maxima detection with

 ## Pipeline output
+The pipeline will produce following files:
+1. `all_trial_data.csv` contains exhaustive trial data from local peak maxima optimization
+2. `per_trial_data.csv` contains limited data per trial
+3. `optimized_param_ranges.csv` contains the optimized parameters for detecting local peaks and assessing synaptic colocalization
+4. `metric_results.csv` contains exhaustive results from all the metrics
+5. `plotted_data.png` an image that lets you inspect the plotted results
+6. `all_statistics.csv` containes the statistics
+7. `internal_coloc_controls.png` an image that plots the difference between actual and rotated presynapse/postsynapses colocalization images

 ## Dependencies
 The pipeline can be run inside a Conda environment or a Docker image.
 Apptainer can also pull the docker image from DockerHub to run it in a HPC system.

 ## Limitations
 The pipeline can only be used for ZEISS image format (.czi).